SKeyes Special · InflueAnswers

 Online Hate and the Fragility of Lebanon's Social Fabric

 Since 2005, Lebanon has witnessed numerous assassinations with no one held accountable.
-The escalating division and polarization within the country have spilled over the online sphere, where, within minutes of any security incident, X (formerly Twitter) becomes inundated with hate speech and disinformation.
-These toxic narratives poison the online discourse, exacerbating divisions and animosity.
+The escalating division and polarization within the country have spilled over into the online sphere, where, within minutes of any security incident, X (formerly Twitter) becomes inundated with hate speech and disinformation.
+These toxic narratives poison online discourse, exacerbating divisions and animosity.
 From X, the narratives permeate other social platforms as well as television broadcast and eventually seep, offline, into the minds of readers, further atomizing them into opposing camps.

 In most cases, two antagonistic directions emerge: anti-Hezbollah and anti-Lebanese Forces.
 Rather than promoting ideas, these online groups exist in the virtual space solely to combat each other.

-1. To chronologically uncover the divisive narratives and disinformation spread on X, analyzing their ripple effects and offline reactions in a country confronted with regional war and heightened polarization.
+- To chronologically uncover the divisive narratives and disinformation spread on X, analyzing their ripple effects and offline reactions in a country confronted with regional war and heightened polarization.

-2. To establish the patterns, sources, and networks disseminating these narratives.
+- To establish the patterns, sources, and networks disseminating these narratives.

-3. To advocate with Lebanese Authorities and X to contain the harm of these networks from the platform and hold them accountable under Lebanese law.
+- To advocate with Lebanese Authorities and X to contain the harm of these networks from the platform and hold them accountable under Lebanese law.

 This report was authored by Ralph Baydoun, CEO of InflueAnswers, with the support of the Samir Kassir Foundation, as part of the latter's Inclusive Media, Cohesive Society (IMeCS) program.